MHervian/optiktrijaya/README.md

 # Date Launch

-This project started on February 2022 and finished on September 2022
+This project started on February 2022 and finished on August 2022